convergephp/documentations/v1/framework/03-modules/03-clusters.md

     return $module
             // ...
              ->defineClusters(function (Clusters $clusters) {
-                // Required: Define the default cluster first
+                // Required: complete the setup of default cluster first
                 $clusters->add(
                     fn(Cluster $cluster) => $cluster
-                        ->label('Documentation')  // This label makes it visible in the sidebar )->default(); // Uses routePath() and in() defined in module() level as configurations.
+                        ->label('Documentation')  // This Displayed in sidebar
+                )->default(); // Uses routePath() and in() defined in module() level as configurations.

                  // Add an additional cluster